Exponential prime orbit theorems for Anosov subgroups

-We remark that \cref{thm:GammaAction} is a special case of \cite[Theorem 9.2]{KOW23b} which describes the linear forms for which the action of a $\Theta$-transverse group on $\limitset^{(2)} \times \R$ is properly discontinuous.
-Moreover, they show that the action is cocompact if and only if the $\Theta$-transverse group is in fact $\Theta$-Anosov.
+We remark that \cref{thm:GammaAction} is a special case of \cite[Theorem 9.2]{KOW23b} which describes the linear forms for which the action of a so-called $\Theta$-transverse group on $\limitset^{(2)} \times \R$ is properly discontinuous.
+Moreover, it was shown that the action is cocompact if and only if the $\Theta$-transverse group is in fact $\Theta$-Anosov.